 - Few I can see – though the look might not be to everyone’s tastes

 Let’s mix things up a little with a safety ramp.
-Pet ramps are a dependable solution that are very easy to glide open and close again whenever you need to.
-As a good alternative if your pet doesn’t like to climb stairs, this is a telescopic system which you can use to help your dog get in and out of the car.
+Pet ramps are a dependable solution that is very easy to glide open and close again whenever you need to.
+As a good alternative, if your pet doesn’t like to climb stairs, this is a telescopic system that you can use to help your dog get in and out of the car.

 - You may need to look for a different option if you have smaller dogs

 This neat, foldable wooden stairs system is fantastically easy to manage and to store away.
 It’s particularly interesting that it’s a 2 in 1 steps solution, which means that you can fold it down into a ramp if you want to.
 It’s nice and wide, as well as sturdy, and this means you should be able to support lighter dogs up and down to bed or into vehicles.

 These handy pet stairs are built to withstand loads of up to 60kg so can cope with eve the largest dogs .
 While the material used here might not be washable in the machine, it’s still easy to keep clean and can be used for your canine friend both indoor and outdoors

 Lastly, this super affordable pet steps solution will certainly appeal to you if you want something light and simple to get your dog up and down easily.
 As the name suggests it’s a three-step system with a thick cover that is machine washable.